mjpancheri/nestjs_auth/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+A simple authentication service with [Nest](https://github.com/nestjs/nest) framework and [JWT](https://jwt.io).
+The documentation is provided by Swagger in [http://localhost:3000/api](http://localhost:3000/api).

 ## Installation